FoamScience/OpenFOAM-Multi-Objective-Optimization/examples/local/multi-objective/README.md

 - Zero-code configuration for running parameter variations.
     - As long as you're able to do stuff through Bash.
 - Unattended algorithm selection for the trial generation strategy and Bayesian optimization.
-- Easy to expand; especially for metric evaluation; it's just a --new Python function--.
+- Ease of use; especially for metric evaluation; it's just a --new Python function--.

 ## The example problem

 To illustrate the somewhat complex workflow of running optimization studies with this toolkit, I picked the `pitzDaily` case from the standard tutorials (the one that works with `simpleFOAM`/`RAS`).
-The case can be ran both in serial and in parallel with 2 processors.
+The case can run both in serial and in parallel with 2 processors.

 ![](pitzDaily/pitzDaily.png)